Yuval: Modern history

-The proximity of the moshav to the border of Israel with Lebanon has made it a target for terrorist attacks.
+The proximity of the moshav to the border of Israel with Lebanon has made it a target for attacks.
 In 1975 a group of terrorists infiltrated the moshav, took control of a residence, and killed three members of one family.

-The main economic branches of the moshav, as of June 2004, are a chicken coop and plantations of avocado, apples, and plums.
-In recent years the moshav has relied on tourism from Israelis, and it is one of the leading places for village-style hospitality in northern Israel.
+The main economic branches of the moshav, as of June 2004, are a chicken coop and plantations of avocado, apples, plums and oranges.
+Later, the moshav also relied on tourism from Israelis, and it became one of the leading places for village-style hospitality in northern Israel.

+During the Gaza war, northern Israeli border communities, including Yuval, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were largely evacuated.
+On 14 January 2024, Mira Ayalon, 76, and her son, Barak Ayalon, 40, were killed after anti-tank missiles struck their home in Yuval.
+Hezbollah claimed responsibility for the attack.